-3.1 Definition of Reduction.
+3.1 Definition of reduction

 It is customary in computer science to define equivalence classes of problems using polynomial-time reductions.
 These are programs whose running time is bounded by a polynomial function in the size of the input, which solve one class of problems using calls to a constant-time oracle solving another class of problems.
-Polynomials are used because they are closed under multiplication, addition, and composition, and any of a number of natural models of computation such as the Turing machine (TM) can simulate each other with only a polynomial-time overhead (Bernstein & Vazirani, 1997).
+Polynomials are used because they are closed under multiplication, addition, and composition, and any of a number of natural models of computation such as the Turing machine (TM) can simulate each other with only a polynomial-time overhead (Bernstein and Vazirani, 1997).
 Thus it is not necessary to be too specific about the machine on which a program is said to run in polynomial time.
-We discussed polynomial-time reductions for inference in section 2.1.3, where we defined $\#P{\mathbb{Q}}$ and #P-complete.
+Polynomial-time reductions for inference have already been discussed on page 8, where we defined $\#P{\mathbb{Q}}$ and #P-complete.